 Christmas wouldn't be the same without baking a big batch of gingerbread biscuits.
 I've experimented with a few recipes for making gingerbread in the Thermomix, and this one turned out the best.
 Everyone loves this recipe, and they don't last long in our house.

-For this recipe, I've used two teaspoons of ginger and quarter of a teaspoon of cinnamon which we love but if you wanted to play around with the spices, adding a little nutmeg, ground cloves, ground cardamon and some grated orange peel could also work.
+For this recipe, I've used two teaspoons of ginger and a quarter of a teaspoon of cinnamon which we love.
+You could always play around with the spices by adding a little nutmeg, ground cloves, ground cardamom, and some grated orange peel.
 There's no harm trying a little dough just to check the spice is right.

 When the dough is chilled, roll each disc out onto some baking paper so that it doesn't stick.

-Place carefully onto an oven tray - I used an egg turner to lift these gingerbread men so their legs didn't break.
+Place carefully onto an oven tray - I used a spatular to lift these gingerbread men, so their legs didn't break.